barafael/raPID/README.md

 include/pins.h for input/output pin numbers).
 Each of the outputs can be driven by a weighted sum of the roll, pitch, yaw PID responses and the throttle channel.
-The remaining 4 channels are currently unused, but it would be simple to use them to drive the outputs like the throttle channel.
+The remaining 4 channels are currently unused, but it would be simple to use them to drive the outputs like the throttle channel does.
 This is a matrix multiplication, conceptually.
-The matrix maps an input (rx, pid) to the output.
+The matrix maps an input (RX, PID) to the output.

 Three inputs drive the PID setpoints.
 By default, a cascaded PID controller is used - resulting in stabilize mode.
 The first controller gets the RX input and the absolute attitude from the IMU sensor.
-It outputs a desired rate.
-This rate is fed as setpoint to another controller, which uses the faster gyro measurements of angular rate as process value.
+It outputs the desired rate.
+This rate is fed as the setpoint to another controller, which uses the faster gyro measurements of angular rate as process value.
 This setup results in stabilization mode (stick deviation sets vehicle attitude).
-By disabling the first controller (which will then just pass through the setpoint to the next controller), acro mode can be achieved.
+Acro mode is achieved by disabling the first controller (which will then just pass through the setpoint to the next controller) and only using the rate controller.

 ## Features
 - [x] Arming/disarming